Post by ahayden0022 on Oct 7, 2009 21:04:02 GMT -5

 qma, loss of cuve to less than 20 degrees is causative for mechanical neck pain (wish I had the study).
 I think its from a whiplash follow up study. if anyone has more data please post.

-"The real problem (isn't chiropractic but rather) society's tolerance of disproven theory, unsubstantiated claims and unethical professions." -A. Botnick DC.
+"The real problem (isn't chiropractic but rather) society's tolerance of disproven theory, unsubstantiated claims and unethical professions."

 Sorry, couldn't find it.
 It might be just something I remember them talking about at one of the seminars about instead of a full study.
 What I remember is that it was a very slight regression, maybe by only a one-half degree per year.